info201a-au2022/project-group-6-section-ae/source/p01-proposal.md

 How did you obtain the data?
 Do you credit the source of the data?

-- Searching on kaggle for “School shootings” helped us find this dataset.
+- Searching on Kaggle for “School shootings” helped us find this dataset.
 The link has been included in the introduction and above in this section.

 ### Implications